Visual Testing

 Window Resize

-For testing resize behavior:
+For testing resize behaviour:

 app = App(width=320, height=240, visible=False)